 3 strategies for boosting field service customer satisfaction

-It can influence everything from customer retention and brand loyalty to reputation and referrals, so it’s important to take a serious look at where your company excels at customer satisfaction, and where it’s lacking.
+Field service customer satisfaction is not just a reflection of how a particular service appointment went — it’s also a measure of how happy someone is with your products, services, and capabilities as a whole, and their overall experience with your business.
+It can influence everything from customer retention and brand loyalty to reputation and referrals — all of which impact your bottom line — so it’s important to take a serious look at where your company excels at customer satisfaction, and where it’s lacking.

 Common reasons for low field service customer satisfaction

 There are a few reasons why organisations experience low field service customer satisfaction.
-Three of the most common include poor visibility and communication, no self-service options, and no engagement after the day of service.
+Three of the most common include poor visibility and communication, a lack of self-service customer service options, and not engaging with customers after the day of service.

 Let’s dig deeper into how each of these negatively impacts your business and bottom line.